Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/New-AzManagedApplicationDefinition.md

 ### -Artifact
 The collection of managed application artifacts.
 The portal will use the files specified as artifacts to construct the user experience of creating a managed application from a managed application definition.
+To construct, see NOTES section for ARTIFACT properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Resources.Models.Api20170901.IApplicationArtifact[]